Discovering the Wonders of Tulum: Mayan Ruins & Jaguar Park

 In the corners, it is possible to see large stuccoed masks that possibly represented the Mayan god creator, Itzamná.

-The architecture is of the “east coast” style of few decorative variants, based on the use of a combination of moldings that delimit a frieze.
-The highest social classes inhabited the walled enclosure, a space that constituted the civic, ceremonial and administrative sector.
+The architecture is of the “east coast” style of a few decorative variants, based on the use of a combination of moldings that delimit a frieze.
+The highest social classes inhabited the walled enclosure, a space that constituted the civic, ceremonial, and administrative sectors.

 Religion had a special function in the society of Tulum, as evidenced by the numerous temples, shrines, and altars, with representations of deities and allusions to wind, rain, fertility, and life.
 The site was a special center for the veneration of the “Descending God”, represented in several buildings.